 Depending on your family member's needs and preferences, different housing options may be suitable.

-Group home and family homes are residential options where your disabled family member can receive support from trained staff while living in a community setting.
+Group homes and family homes are residential options where your disabled family member can receive support from trained staff while living in a community setting.
 These options provide a supportive environment and a sense of belonging.

 Some individuals with disabilities aspire to live in their own apartment or even achieve home ownership.
 Transition planning should consider the steps needed to make this dream a reality, including eligibility requirements and additional support.